 Raising lambs and kids artificially

-For older lambs/kids, you can put the foster ewe/doe into a head stanchion for three to five days.
-In a head stanchion, the ewe/doe will be able to eat and drink, but she will not be able to push the lambs/kids away and prevent nursing.
+For older lambs/kids, you can try putting the foster ewe/doe into a head stanchion for several days.
+In a head stanchion, the ewe/doe will be able to stand, lie down, and eat and drink, but she will not be able to push the lambs/kids away and prevent nursing.
+You can also hold the ewe or doe until she allows the lambs/kids to nurse.
+Unfortunately, grafting is not always successful.

-It is important that newborn lambs/kids consume adequate amounts of colostrum during their first 24 hours of life.
-Three ounces per pound of body weight, divided into several feedings, is generally recommended.
-It may be necessary to tube feed newborn lambs/kids.
-If colostrum is not available from the dam or another ewe/doe, cow colostrum can be used.
-When cow colostrum is used, 30% more should be fed to lambs.
+As with any baby, it is important that newborn lambs/kids consume adequate amounts of colostrum during their first 24 hours of life.
+Research has indicated that a newborn lamb should receive 3 ounces of colostrum per pound of body weight, divided into several feedings .
+It may be necessary to tube feed some newborn lambs/kids.
+If colostrum is not available from the dam or another ewe/doe on the farm, cow or goat colostrum can be used.
+When cow colostrum is used, 30% more should be fed to lambs, due to differences in nutritional content.
+You need to pay close attention to the source of colostrum, as CAE, OPP, and Johne's disease can be transmitted via infected colostrum.

-In order to wean lambs/kids at an early age, it is important to get them consuming dry feed as soon as possible.
-By the time the lambs/kids are ten days of age, they should have access to a starter feed which is palatable and contains 18 to 20 percent crude protein.
+In order to wean lambs/kids at an early age, it is essential to get them consuming dry feed as soon as possible.
+By the time the lambs/kids are a week old, they should have access to a creep feed which is palatable and contains 18 to 20 percent crude protein.
 Young lambs/kids will consume more feed if is coarsely ground, though a pelleted ration may also be fed.
-Green, leafy hay and a source of fresh water should also be provided.
+Soybean meal makes a good starter feed.
+The biggest challenge is constructing a feeder that the lambs/kids cannot stand or play in.

 Weaning should be abrupt and lambs/kids should be left in familiar surroundings at the time of weaning to minimize stress.
 If orphan lambs/kids are properly fed and managed, they should gain nearly as well as lambs/kids being raised on their dams.